schjonhaug/schjonhaug.github.io/_posts/2022-08-20-running-bitcoin-core-on-a-raspberry-pi-over-tor.md

 ---
 layout: post
-title:  "Running Bitcoin Core on a Raspberry Pi over Tor"
+title:  "Running Bitcoin Core on a Raspberry Pi"
 date:   2022-08-20 21:48:21 +0200
 categories: bitcoin
 ---

-This article will describe how to get [Bitcoin Core](https://bitcoincore.org) full node up and running on a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) over Tor.
+This article will describe how to get [Bitcoin Core](https://bitcoincore.org) full node up and running on a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
 To store the blockchain (which currently is close to 500 GB), I’m using a 1 TB SSD.

 ## Raspberry Pi OS